airslice/czml-writer-wiki/CZML/GridMaterial.md

 # GridMaterial

-A material that fills the surface with a two dimensional grid.
+A material that fills the surface with a two-dimensional grid.

 **Interpolatable**: no